zbeyens/fortran-compiler/doc/README.md

 # fortran-compiler
-Command Lines to run without jar file: jflex LexicalAnalyzer.flex javac Main.java java Main sourceFile
+Command Lines to run without jar file in "more" folder: jflex LexicalAnalyzer.flex javac *.java java Main ../test/exampleLong.alg

 Command line to create the jarfile: in doc: